 The struggle for climate continues – so does the campaign Zucker im Tank!

-Then, in the beginning of February 2019, the so-called “Kohle-Komission” (“coal committee”) presented their results – and once again we experienced why you shouldn’t hope for or expect anything useful from pacification mechanisms like this.
+In the beginning of February, the so-called “Kohle-Komission” (“coal committee”) presented their results – and once again we experienced why you shouldn’t hope for or expect anything useful from pacification mechanisms like this.
 2038 is supposed to be a result created by a broad social consensus.
 It’s obvious that this maneuver is rather meant to pacify a conflict that’s about to outgrow the ruling officials.
 The NGOs played their part in it and apparently didn’t hesitate to provide this plan of disaster with the necessary legitimation.

 Now it’s up to us to show that the fight for climate justice won’t be filed away like this.

-Affinity group actions are going to take over an important role in this.
+Affinity group actions will take over an important role in this.

-Furthermore, we want to continue being present at various camps and offering consultations for affinity group actions there.
+Furthermore, we want to continue being present at various camps, offering skill-sharing and consultations for affinity group actions there.

-Our focus will stay on coal/lignite, but we’d like to try to support actions beyond that.
+Our focus will stay on lignite, but we try to support actions beyond that.

 Respect existence or expect resistance!